O8. Hypoxaemia and pulmonary hypertension

 - Arterial PaO2 less than or equal to 59mmHg in the presence of pulmonary hypertension, right heart failure or polycythaemia

 The definition of pulmonary hypertension (PHT) was revised in 2009.
 PHT is now defined as a mean Pulmonary Artery Pressure (PAP) > 25mmHg at rest measured by right heart catheterization (Simonneau 2009).
 PAP assessed during exercise is no longer part of the definition.
 PHT was seen in approximately 50% of patients with severe emphysema (FEV1 27% of predicted) studied as part of the National Emphysema Treatment Trial (NETT) (Scharf 2002) but only 5% of these patients had moderate to severe PHT (mean PAP > 35mmHg).
-In these patients, no correlation was found between PaO2 and mean PAP although FEV1, Pulmonary Capillary Wedge Pressure and DLCO were correlated in a multiple regression model.
-In those COPD patients with severe PHT, hypoxaemia, reduced DLCO and PAP are often more impaired than would be expected for their degree of airflow obstruction (Chaouat 2005).
+In these patients, no correlation was found between PaO2 and mean PAP although FEV1, Pulmonary Capillary Wedge Pressure and diffusing capacity of lung for carbon monoxide (DLCO) test were correlated in a multiple regression model.
+In those COPD patients with severe PHT, hypoxaemia, reduced DLCO and PAP are often more impaired than would be expected for their degree of airflow limitation (Chaouat 2005).
 There are several postulated mechanisms for PHT in COPD (Chaouat 2008).
 The presence of PHT is associated with a worse prognosis (Chaouat 2008) and increased hospitalisation (Kessler 1999).
-This has resulted in several small studies of non selective and selective vasodilators.
+This has resulted in several small studies of non-selective and selective vasodilators.

 Thus, there are no data at present that clearly support the use of vasodilators generally in COPD patients with PHT.
 However severe PHT is uncommon in patients with even advanced emphysema.
 As such, where appropriate, a careful search for other potential causes of PHT should be undertaken and an alternative diagnosis considered.